 In some circumstances, centralized air is preferable to a ductless system, especially for smaller homes or those that already have an existing series of ducts.
 Ductless systems tend to cost more to install, since multiple units need to be put into place.
 For the right home, however, there are more than enough benefits to offset the added cost and then some:

 - No Ducts.
 Homes that can’t support a ducted system often have to limp along using box air conditioners and portable models.
 Ductless systems provide comprehensive coverage to every corner of the home without the need for ducts.

 - Individual Cooling Experiences.
 Say you’re cooking in the kitchen.
 The heat of the stove raises the temperature there without affecting the rest of the house.
 With a centralized system, you’ve either have to put up with the heat or lower the temperature in the rest of the house such that remaining family members are unduly chilly.
 The precise control afforded by ductless systems allows that to happen quickly and easily.

 - Lower Cooling Bills.
 By extending that premise, the biggest asset to owning a ductless system becomes clear.
 You can simply turn off the air in parts of the home that aren’t being used – upstairs bedrooms during the day, for instance – while still running it in parts of the home you are using.
 That can cut down on monthly summer air conditioning bills immeasurably, while still allowing your family to enjoy cool and comfortable temperatures at home whenever they need it, no matter how hot the weather gets.
 It also reduces wear and tear on the system, helping it last longer than a centralized unit might.

-For quality ductless air conditioning installation, repair and maintenance throughout Whittier, CA, call Greenleaf Heating & Cooling today!
+For quality ductless air conditioning installation, repair and maintenance throughout Whittier, CA, call Greenleaf AC today!